asyncvlsi/actflow/README.md

 ## References

-If you use this flow, we would appreciate a citation to the following overview paper that summarizes the flow:
+If you use this flow for a publication, we would appreciate a citation to the following overview paper that summarizes the flow:

    * S. Ataei et al., "An Open-Source EDA Flow for Asynchronous Logic," in IEEE Design & Test, vol. 38, no. 2, pp. 27-37, April 2021, doi: 10.1109/MDAT.2021.3051334.